Faculty Office Hours

 Polk State College is a member in good standing of the National Junior College Athletic Association (Region VIII) as well as the Florida Community College Activities Association (Suncoast Conference).
 Athletes compete in men’s baseball, men’s basketball, women’s volleyball, women’s softball, and women’s soccer.
 A limited number of scholarships are available for student athletes.

 Polk State College has excellent sports facilities that serve as models for other schools in Florida.
-The Health Center on the Winter Haven Campus seats 2,600 adults and houses the women's volleyball and the men's basketball programs.
-Polk State College's soccer team plays at Lake Myrtle Park in Auburndale.
-The College baseball field is built to professional specifications.
-The softball team plays at the Diamondplex.
+The Health Center on the Winter Haven Campus seats 2,600 adults in an air-conditioned, state-of-the-art, oak-wood surfaced facility, which houses the women’s volleyball and the men’s basketball programs.
+Polk State College’s soccer team plays at the new Lake Myrtle Park in Auburndale.
+The baseball field is built to professional specifications.
+The softball team plays at the state-of-the-art Diamondplex.

-Polk State College provides an intramurals program including competition in events such as flag football, soccer, basketball, volleyball, bowling, and more.
-Students who would like to get involved in these activities, or those who have ideas for other activities, should contact the Student Activities and Leadership Office (SALO) on the Lakeland or Winter Haven campus.
+Polk State College provides an intramurals program including competition in events such as flag football, basketball, volleyball, bowling, and more.
+Students who would like to get involved or have ideas for other activities should contact the Student Activity Office on the Lakeland or Winter Haven Campus.
 Students must be currently enrolled to participate in all intramural and extramural activities on and off campus.

 Polk State College has Career Centers located on the Lakeland and Winter Haven campuses.
-A variety of services are offered to assist students with developing career plans, choosing majors, preparing for job searches, attending workshops, and viewing reference materials and other website resources.
-Students should contact the Coordinator of Career Development on the Lakeland or Winter Haven campus for more information.
+A variety of services are offered to assist students with developing a career plan, choosing a major, preparing for a job search, attending workshops, and viewing reference materials and other website resources.
+Visit Academic Advisors on the Lakeland or Winter Haven campus or the JD Alexander/Lake Wales Center for more information.

-No hospital or clinic facilities are provided by the College.
+No hospital facilities are provided by the College.

-For more information or to schedule an appointment, students should call:
+For more information or to schedule an appointment, students can call:

 Winter Haven Help Center: 863-292-3759